Just Cause (video game series): Just Cause 4 (2018)

-Just Cause Mobile (2023)
+Just Cause Mobile (cancelled)

 Just Cause Mobile was officially announced by Square Enix during The Game Awards for iOS and Android mobile devices.
 It is a free-to-play action shooter game set in the Just Cause universe featuring single-player and multiplayer four player co-op and PvP gameplay for up to thirty players.
 While the console and PC games are third-person affairs, the mobile take on the franchise will feature a top-down isometric perspective.
-The game is scheduled to globally release in 2023.
+It received an early access release in Singapore in November 2021.
+The game was scheduled to globally release in 2022.
+It was cancelled in July 2023.

 Reception

 The Just Cause series has received a mixed reception from critics, but audiences generally have given the series a positive reception.
 Critics and audiences alike praise the series for its innovative gameplay, open-world design, set-pieces and non-linear approach to mission structure, however it is generally criticised for its generic storyline and cliché characters.

 Film adaptation

-In 2010, it was reported that a movie adaptation of Just Cause, titled Just Cause: Scorpion Rising, was in production, written by comic book writer Bryan Edward Hill.
+In 2010, it was reported that a film adaptation of Just Cause, titled Just Cause: Scorpion Rising, was in production, written by comic book writer Bryan Edward Hill.
 Nothing came of these plans, and Hill's Just Cause: Scorpion Rising was never produced.

 In 2015, Adrian Askarieh, producer of the Hitman films, stated that he hoped to oversee a shared universe of Square Enix films with Just Cause, Hitman, Tomb Raider, Deus Ex, and Thief, but admitted that he does not have the rights to Tomb Raider.
 He also stated, at that time, that the latest outlook for the Just Cause film was that it would be based on the third release of the video game series.
 In May 2017, the Game Central reporters at Metro UK suggested that the shared universe was unlikely, pointing out that no progress had been made on any Just Cause, Deus Ex nor Thief films.

 In March 2017, it was announced that Jason Momoa would play Rico Rodriguez and Brad Peyton would direct the film.
 As of April 2018, Peyton admitted that no script existed yet, and that he and Momoa already had full schedules well into 2019.
-On May 21, 2019, it was announced that Derek Kolstad would write the film.
-On July 15, 2020, it was announced that Michael Dowse would direct the film, which is produced by Constantin Film and Askarieh's Prime Universe and distributed by Universal Pictures.
+On May 21, 2019, it was announced that Derek Kolstad would write the script.
+On July 15, 2020, it was announced that Michael Dowse would direct the film, which was set to be produced by Constantin Film and Askarieh's Prime Universe.

+In May 2024, it was announced that Ángel Manuel Soto would direct the film, with Story Kitchen's Dmitri M. Johnson, Michael Lawrence Goldberg, and Timothy I. Stevenson producing alongside 87North's David Leitch & Kelly McCormick with Universal Pictures distributing.
+In January 2025, it was announced that Aaron Rabin had been hired to pen the screenplay.